IMAP-Science-Operations-Center/imap_L3_processing/README.md

 `./run_local_docker.sh`

-## Getting data from Dev data from SDC
+## Getting data from Dev data from SDC (Science Data Center)
 We created a tool to retrieve the latest data from the SDC to assist with testing.
-The tool takes in command line arguements the instrument level and number of files to retrieve.
+The tool takes in command line arguements, the instrument level, and the number of files to retrieve.
 For example:

 `python fetch_latest_data.py --instrument swapi --level l3a --count 2`

-This will copy the cdf files into your repo folder under data folder.
+This will copy the .cdf files into your repo folder under the data folder.